SmBe19/LD45/concept.md

 ## Political System
 The country is very small and has only two levels of government.
 One is on town level, the other is national.
 Elections use the majority system.
-This can be exploited (e.g. by supporting a similar candidate to your opponent).
 On all levels, we have the legislative and executive branches and the judiciary.
 You can run for the following offices:
  - City Parliament